 For example, our document for a product looks like this:

-To use distributed Lucene in your existing applications, all you need is to specify NCacheDirectory when opening a directory.
+To use Distributed Lucene in your existing applications, all you need is to specify NCacheDirectory when opening a directory.
 This requires the NCache cache name and the index name.
 The following code snippet opens a directory on a cache LuceneCache in NCache and an index named ProductIndex.

 Lucene ships an extensive query language, which interprets a given string into a Lucene query.
 This can be done either on a term, multiple terms, wildcards, or even fuzzy words.
 To learn more about Lucene queries, read Lucene Query Docs.

 The following code snippet creates an IndexReader on the directory, which is used by the IndexSearcher.
-The data is analyzed and tokenized on the basis of StandardAnalyzer.
+The data is analyzed and tokenized based on the StandardAnalyzer.
 The first 50 hits from the result are returned to the application.
 Note that the analyzer must be the same as the one used during index creation.

 Load Data to Build Distributed Index